Generic filters

 • You should see the Careers Department to confirm that you are taking the subjects that are required for entry to some courses/degrees.

-• Universities calculate a ranking score by looking at your best 80 credits from no more than five approved subjects at Level 3.
+• Auckland University uses a rank score system based on the quality of your Level 3 credits before guaranteeing you a place in their undergraduate degree courses.
+They calculate the score by looking at your best 80 credits from no more than five approved subjects at Level 3.
 They allocate 2 ranking points for Achieved, 3 for Merit, and 4 for Excellence from each credit gained.
+Points requirements differ for their degrees.

 • All five of your subjects must be from the approved list for entry into undergraduate degree programmes that require a high number of points.

-• You are advised to take a minimum of four subjects from the approved list for entry into programmes that require fewer points.
-This includes polytechnic and Private training establishment (PTE’s) degree courses.
+• You are advised to take a minimum of four subjects from the approved list for entry into programmes that require fewer points or just University Entrance.
+This includes polytechnic and Private Training Establishment (PTE’s) degree courses.

 • Note that other pathways are available for entry to some undergraduate degree courses if you do not achieve University Entrance or do not meet the rank score requirements.
 This is likely to involve extra study before acceptance.
 See Careers staff for advice and assistance.